Romanian Tennis Federation

-The Romanian Tennis Federation (FRT) (Romanian: Federația Română de Tenis) is the governing body of tennis in Romania.
+The Romanian Tennis Federation (FRT) (Romanian: Federația Română de Tenis) is the governing body of tennis in Romania founded in 1912 and became a member of the International Tennis Federation (ITF) in the same year.
 It is based in Bucharest and its current president is former Romanian tennis player Ion Țiriac.

 It also organizes the Romania Davis Cup team and the Romania Fed Cup team.

-The federation was formed in 1912 and became a member of the International Tennis Federation (ITF) in the same year.